 Use the growth stage simulated by APSIM instead of the real growth stage in the model, because the growth stage of each planting area is different, the data is not easy to obtain, and the APSIM simulation results are easy to obtain.
 Compare the real and simulated growth stage, the simulation results were acceptable (See Table 1, Phenology dates.xlsx from Rob, Project code: P/471008/01).
 (Done)

 Fit and analyse the relationship between visual severity and SEV1, SEV2, SEV3 using linear, linear mixed, LOESS (LOcally WEighted Scatter-plot Smoother) curve fitting (See Table 2-4 and Figure 2-3).
 (Done)

+Evaluate whether the use of the severity index significantly improve the severity perdition compared to purely use leaf wetness and met data during the phase 2

 Optimize and validate the model and predict botrytis disease severity.
 (Partially done)

 Improve the model, add the impact parameters of treatments (See Table 5-6).
 Simulate the severity of botrytis disease under different treatments, the effect time lasts from January 1st to harvest date.
 Analyse the impact of different treatments on severity (See Figure 4, this is a preliminary drawing, and the fitting relationship between SEV and severity has not been determined.).
 (Partially done)